Charmain-Bonareri/charmains-portfolio/README.md

 * [Authors information](#contact)

 ## Description
-<p>This is a portfolio site to showcase my proffessional and non-professional competencies.It contains an about me section which describes who I am, An academic and skills section where you can see what I'm good at and the  institutions I have attended, there is also a section that shows some of the projects I have done and lastly my contact information.</p>
+<p>This is my first portfolio website that provides information about my professional competencies and showcases my work.
+It contains an about me section which describes who I am in depth, an education background section where you can see what I studied and the institutions I have attended, a hobbies section that outlines my passions and what I do often during my free time.
+There is also a section that shows some of the projects I have done and lastly my contact information.</p>

 ## Setup and Installation Requirements
 To run this program: